Compare 60 Accounting Software Vendors

 Accounting firms

-Accounting firms provide outsourced financial services to businesses of all sizes that don’t have an in-house accounting department.
+Accounting firms provide outsourced financial services to small businesses as well as those of all sizes that don’t have an in-house accounting department.
 Firms can either require businesses to use their preferred accounting software or request access to the company’s general ledger.
 Some accounting software is designed for agency use, while other software will require a new license for each company, making it more expensive for agencies who handle more than one company.

 Small businesses and nonprofits